-Please complete the online application form at the bottom of this webpage.
+Please apply by completing the online application form at the bottom of this web-page.

 London School of Hygiene & Tropical Medicine in collaboration with the International Agency for Research on Cancer (IARC)

 Course organisers: Professor Michel Coleman, Dr Bernard Rachet and Dr Claudia Allemani

 A highly experienced faculty will present a stimulating and intensive one-week course on the principles, methods and applications of cancer survival with population-based data, using lectures, computer-based analytic exercises with real data, review sessions and a session for participants to present their own work or ideas.
 Relative survival will be the main approach to analysis, with discussion of recent methodological developments (e.g. net survival) and results.